code64/cleverreach-extension/README.md

 This allows things like smooth form submission via Ajax and custom error handling.

 #### Is it secure?
-We heavily rely on the built in security tokens (nonces) which helps to protect against several types of attacks including CSRF.
-Moreover no customer data is stored within your WordPress database.
+No customer data is stored within your WordPress database.
+We heavily rely on the security of CleverReach which is [tested and verified](http://www.cleverreach.com/security) according to German standards.

+#### Having problems with the PHP SOAP Extension?
+Check the [PHP SOAP Extension](https://github.com/hofmannsven/cleverreach-extension/wiki/PHP-SOAP-Extension) wiki page for further information.

 #### How can I customize the sign-up form or the error messages?
 Check the [Wiki](https://github.com/hofmannsven/cleverreach-extension/wiki) for further information.